jassinghjatt/Nuclear_Neural_Hybrid_Mass_Model/README.md

 - Main training implementation-STEP_1 (.py files for FFNN, GNN(APPNP), MoE with the actual codes are in 'src' folder and .ipynb files to apply them on respective data files is in 'notebooks' folder)
 - Input data used(in 'data' folder)(nuclei_all.xlsx is the file to be used as an input; it contains data related to Finite Range Droplet Model(FRDM))
+- Final PINE Model by taking the weighted average of the 6 Models is given in the file PINE.xlsx (in 'data' folder)

 ## Status